axodotdev/cargo-dist/book/src/config.md

 The syntax must be a valid rustup toolchain like "1.60.0" or "stable" (should not specify the platform, we want to install this toolchain on all platforms).

-If you delete the key, generate-ci will just use "stable" which will drift over time as new stable releases occur.
+If you delete the key, generate-ci won't explicitly setup a toolchain, so whatever's on the machine will be used (with things like rust-toolchain.toml behaving as normal).
+Before being deprecated the default was to `rustup update stable`, but this is no longer the case.

 ### ci